Orolia2s/qualamity/README.md

   -I [INCLUDES ...], --includes [INCLUDES ...]
                         Add folder to look for headers in -f FORMAT, --format FORMAT
-                        Output format: can be markdown, latex, or csv
+                        Output format: can be markdown, latex, json, or csv
 ```

 ### Example